Kiniec/Kiniec/README.md

 ```

-- 👀 I’m interested in contribute to community projects and obtaining an AWS Solution Architect Professional certification.
+- 👀 I’m interested in contributing to community projects and obtaining an AWS Solution Architect Professional certification.

 - 🌱 I’m currently working as an IT Project Cordinator.
 I am currently working on AWS Developer Associate and Data Engineer certification.